Get up & running with this 2 day InDesign Course

 - Page transitions (eg: fade, blind, etc.)

-in this section we give a brief overview of related technologies & features
+Brief overview of related technologies & features

 - Publish Online (technology preview)